softhubcn/softhub/README.md

-# softhub
+# SoftHub Web Framework
-The softhub Framework is a lightweight solution for building your web applications.
+The SoftHub Framework is a lightweight solution for building your web applications.